Retention isn’t just about the numbers; it is about effective strategies to keep your talent in the organization.

 Many variables make up an employee’s loyalty to the company.
 Payment doesn’t play the most important role, as most would think, but rather things like having a clear career path, gaining recognition, good employee-manager relations, overall job satisfaction, and the commitment of the organization to its employees.

-These are the top five strategies for employee retention and what employees expect and value from a company:
+These are the top five strategies on how to deal with challenges in employee retention and what employees expect and value from a company:

 - Professional development